Dragon Card Policy

 - Service providers may impose their own service restrictions on fraudulent card users.

-- Upon confiscation, or receipt of confiscated Dragon Card, the Dragon Card Office will conduct an investigation appropriate to the circumstances of the misuse, with the possible involvement of Office of Student Conduct & Resolution, Public Safety, US Bank, and/or other appropriate offices.
+- Upon confiscation, or receipt of confiscated Dragon Card, the IT Help Desk will conduct an investigation appropriate to the circumstances of the misuse, with the possible involvement of Office of Student Conduct & Resolution, Public Safety, US Bank, and/or other appropriate offices.

 *A service provider is the controller of the service or facility to which the Dragon Card serves as the key for access.

 - The photo should show a clear, front view, full face of the applicant, without hat or dark glasses.
 The applicant should have eyes open and looking directly ahead.
 In general, the applicant's head, including both face and hair, should be shown from the crown of the head to the tip of the chin on top and bottom and from hairline side-to-side.
 The key requirement is that the photo clearly identifies the cardholder.

 - Eyeglasses worn on a daily basis can be worn for the photo; however, there should be no reflections from the eyeglasses that obscure the eyes.
 Dark glasses or nonprescription glasses with tinted lenses are not acceptable unless you need them for medical reasons.

 - In accordance with the Family Rights and Privacy Act (FERPA), the cardholder's photograph is part of the educational record.
 It can be released to campus officials for educationally related and university purposes.
 Minnesota State University Moorhead to will not release cardholder's photograph outside the institution, unless permitted or required by law, or with the cardholder's permission.